 An appeal to logos relies upon on reason or logic.
 If an author appeals to logos, she is implying that her argument is convincing because it is rational (i.e., it “makes sense”).

 The following logos-based appeal from Grist Magazine’s website aims to convince readers that they should do something about global warming:

 - every year since 1992 has been warmer than 1992;

 - the ten hottest years on record occurred in the last 15;

 - every year since 1976 has been warmer than 1976;

 - the 20 hottest years on record occurred in the last 25;

 - every year since 1956 has been warmer than 1956; and

-While authors are free to draw on any of the three modes of persuasion, most effective arguments are grounded in logic, the careful use of reasoning and evidence.
+While authors are free to draw on any of the three modes of persuasion, most academic arguments are grounded in logic, the careful use of reasoning, and evidence.